HEP-PBSP/colibri/colibri/doc/sphinx/source/tutorials/ntk/computing_ntk.rst

 If the flag ``ntk_plots`` is set to ``True``, the following analytic plots will be produced and stored in .pdf format in ``compute_ntk/ntk_plots/``.

-* **NTK eigenvalue evolution:** Value of the NTK for increasing number of recorded epochs.
+* **NTK eigenvalue evolution:** Value of the NTK eigenvalues for increasing number of recorded epochs.

+* **NTK eigenvector evolution:** Eigenvector evolution for a given number of recorded epochs, for all flavours.

+* **Eigenvector heatmaps:** Density of NTK eigenvectors across PDF flavours and x-regions.